Buy a new QBE Contents Insurance policy online today and you’ll save 10%!

 - Environmental upgrades

-Ways to save on your contents insurance
+Ways to save on your contents insurance premium

 Read more about premiums, excesses and claims in the Additional Information Guide.

-Save 10% on contents insurance!
+Save 10% on new contents insurance online!

 Six great unknown things about renters insurance

 Renters are responsible for their own belongings at the property they’re renting.
-Renter’s insurance – also known as contents insurance – means you can make a claim for the costs to replace lost, stolen or damaged belongings or negligent damage to another person’s property.
+Renter’s insurance – also known as contents insurance – means you can make a claim for the costs to repair or replace lost, stolen or damaged belongings or negligent damage to another person’s property.

 Does renters insurance cover that?
 10 FAQs answered

-Contents insurance calculatorYou can use the Home Contents Estimate Calculator to figure out roughly how much it would cost to replace your belongings with new items.
-By providing general information about your home the calculator will provide an estimated contents value and summary that you can further edit for a more accurate result if you wish.
+You can use the contents insurance estimate calculator to figure out roughly how much it would cost to replace your belongings with new items.
+By providing general information about your home the calculator can provide an estimated contents value and summary that you can further edit for a more detailed result if you wish.

-Contents insurance frequently asked questions
+Contents insurance FAQs

 - Water damage

 We’ll usually need valuations, receipts or serial numbers as proof of ownership in the event of a claim.
-To find more information about the limits that apply to the policy, refer to your Certificate of Insurance and the relevant PDS.
+To find out more information about the limits that apply to the policy, please consider the PDS.
+Any limits that apply to a policy will be listed on the Certificate of Insurance.

-Other conditions may apply and you’ll find more information about unoccupied properties and contents insurance in your Certificate of Insurance and the relevant PDS.
+Find more information about unoccupied properties and contents insurance in your Certificate of Insurance and the relevant PDS.

 Alternatively, when you get a quote for contents insurance, the questions we ask you will give you a contents sum insured estimate.